ob-yekt/simpleqol/README.md

 ### 🍓 Sweet Berry Bushes
 - **Berry bushes** no longer deal damage to players 🚫💥 (configurable).
+- Allows for greater decorative possibilities.

 ### 👻 Phantom Spawning
 - **Phantoms** spawn very rarely in the Overworld and specific End biomes (End Highlands, End Midlands) 🏞️.
-    - Customizable spawn weight and pack sizes via config (set to 0 to disable) ⚙️.
+    - Customizable spawn weight and pack sizes via config (set to 0 to disable and set doInsomnia to true for vanilla behavior) ⚙️.
-    - Gamerule `doInsomnia` is set to **False** by default, adjustable in config 😴.
+    - Gamerule `doInsomnia` (spawns Phantoms when player has not slept) is set to **False** by default, adjustable in config 😴.

 ### 🖥️ Mod Characteristics
 - **Fully server-side**: No client-side installation required 🌐.
 - Configurable settings for:
     - Enderman griefing 👁️‍🗨️.
+    - Leaf decay multiplier 🍂.
-    - Berry bushes
+    - Berry bushes 🍓.
     - Night length 🌙.
     - Fully customizable biome replacements 🌍.
     - Plant lighting levels 💡.